Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ```

 # Option 2
-Open the BankChurn folder link.
+Click the BankChurn folder link below then open shared inside Google drive to make sure you can access it.

 ```sh
 https://drive.google.com/drive/folders/1kyYj-jEOInyj-Kes1PoSz9AWVXCCSYmQ?usp=sharing
 ```

- **mount your Google Drive inside new notebook in Google Colab:**
+ Open a google Colab NewNotebook then Run

 ```python
 from google.colab import drive